 Ball Check Valves

-When fluid, gas or fluid with suspended solids flows at the optimal pressure or higher in the pre-determined acceptable direction, it pushes the plug away from the seat.
+When fluid, gas, or fluid with suspended solids flows at the optimal pressure or higher in the predetermined acceptable direction, it pushes the plug away from the seat.
 This creates a gap through which the process stream may flow.
-When this forward flowing pressure drops and downstream pressure reaches the valve, the disc, cone or ball is quickly pressed back into place.
+When this forward flowing pressure drops and downstream pressure reaches the valve, the disc, cone, or ball is quickly pressed back into place.
 A tight seal is created that prevents backwash.
 Ball check valves serve this purpose in a variety of forms, including free floating or spring-loaded balls.
-They are generally manufactured from simple, inexpensive metallic or plastic materials, although specialized ball check valves are also available.
-For example, ball check valves in high-pressure HPLC pumps used in analytical chemistry have a ball of synthetic ruby, a hard and chemically resistant substance.
+They are generally manufactured from simple, inexpensive metallic, or plastic materials, although specialized ball check valves are also available.
+For example, ball check valves in high-pressure HPLC pumps used in analytical chemistry have a ball of synthetic ruby, a hard and chemically-resistant substance.

-Although ball check valves are common, many considerations must still be kept in mind before purchase of it or any other type of check valve.
-Properly sized check valves are easily installed in pre-existing flow lines, using the dimensions of the pipe or tubing to determine the necessary size.
+Although ball check valves are common, many considerations must still be kept in mind before purchasing it or any other type of check valve.
+Properly-sized check valves are easily installed in pre-existing flow lines, using the dimensions of the pipe or tubing to determine the necessary size.
 But if the valve is too large or bulky, the pressure created by the process stream will not be able to open it, and an undersized apparatus will allow a continuous flow and never close.
-The materials of construction also impact the effectiveness of check valves.
-If incompatible materials are used, they will wear, erode or contaminate the process stream.
+The materials used to construct the valves also impact their effectiveness.
+If incompatible materials are used, they will wear, erode, or contaminate the process stream.
 However, with so many sizes and materials to choose from, proper research and preparation will guarantee a check valve that is appropriate.